- Installation

 The available packages are:

-Typical installations will require the Core, Client, SRE, and License Server packages and the appropriate MRCP Server (only if your platform uses MRCP).
+Typical installations will require the Core, Client, SRE, and License Server packages and the Media Server (if your platform uses MRCP).
+If TTS is required, then the TTS package will also be installed.
 To download and install everything for a typical installation, you could run the following command:

-The products you install will register themselves as services in /etc/init.d/ called lvsred (the speech server), lvlicensed (the License Server), and lvmrcpv1d and lvmediaserverd.
-By default, they will be started automatically when you login.
-They are not started by default after installation -- you must either start them using the service name start command or by logging out and back in after installation.
+The necessary scripts to start the products are placed in /etc/init.d/ and are called lvsred (the speech server), lvlicensed (the License Server), lvmediaserverd and lvttsd.
+They are not started by default after installation -- you must either start them using the service name start command or executing them directly.

 After you have installed the software, see Licensing Overview to get started licensing your software.